 Successful bidders must pay by through wire transfer or certified checks as directed on Bid4Assets.com, within 72 hours of being advised of successful bid.
-In addition to the successful bid, the payment must include city and county transfer taxes.
+In addition to the successful bid, the payment must include county transfer taxes and county recording fees.
 Only a successful bidder has the opportunity to purchase County assets.
 If the successful bidder defaults, under California State Law, the County cannot resort to the second highest bidder and will be required to take appropriate legal action against the bidder who defaults.
-In addition any bidder which does not complete their purchase by the submission of the appropriate funds will be banned from future County auctions.
+In addition any bidder which does not complete their purchase by the submission of the appropriate funds will forfeit their bid deposit, not take position of the property, and will be banned from future County auctions.